SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/freeradius.md

 ## Overview

-FreeRADIUS is an implementation of RADIUS, which is a protocol for remote user Authorization, Authentication and Accounting.
+FreeRADIUS is an implementation of RADIUS, a protocol for remote user Authentication, Authorization and Accounting.

 In this documentation we will explain how to collect and send FreeRADIUS logs to SEKOIA.IO.